per1234/smartpins/README.md

 ...|ignored for N ms
 0|0

-## 7. **RETRIGGERED**
+## 7. **RETRIGGERING**

 Based on a debounced pin.
 After first change, will call back only after [timeout] ms have elapsed.
 If subsequent "triggering" transitions occur before [timeout] has expired, then the internal timer is restarted.
-Thus the "untriggered" state can only ever occur <timeout> ms after the last (or only) inital trigger event.
+Thus the "untriggered" state can only ever occur [timeout] ms after the last (or only) inital trigger event.
 It also has an additional hysteresis timer (which can be zero) - this is the "deadzone" time between triggers, i.e. the pin will not react again after the previous "untrigger" until [hysteresis] ms have elapsed.

 Typical usage: PIR sensors.
 Although a typical PIR sensor will have these funtions built into the hardware, they are often physically inaccessible in IOT systems.
 A retriggering pin allows the PIR to function while being controlled / adjusted (possibly by e.g. MQTT) in software.
-If such an application is chosen, then the hardware should be set to NON-retriggering and timeout to the minimum value - at least less than the value chosen for the <timeout> parameter.
+If such an application is chosen, then the hardware should be set to NON-retriggering and the *hardware* timeout set to its minimum value - it should be less than the value chosen for the [timeout] parameter.

 Notes:
 Unlike all the other pins types, a retriggering pin needs to know the difference between "on" and "off", "triggered" and "quiet".
 This is due to the fact that the device may indeed be in the "triggered" state at boot time (especially if that is performed manually).
 Since **SmartPins** reacts to *changes* in state, if a PIR is already triggered at boot time, and **SmartPins** is not aware, then all subsequent events will be interpreted "the wrong way round" and the timing sequence will be reversed.
 Thus an additional input parameter is required HIGH or LOW.
-A retriggered pin will ignore the first transition that is opposite in sense to this parameter. i.e. if the PIR is positive logic, provide a HIGH parameter...if it is already triggered HIGH at boot time, the 1st transiton will be to LOW and thus ignored.
+A retriggering pin will ignore the first transition that is opposite in sense to this parameter. i.e. if the PIR is positive logic, provide a HIGH parameter...then if it is already triggered HIGH at boot time, the 1st transiton will be to LOW and thus ignored.

 Positive logic timeline: [debounce]=15ms [timeout]=30000ms (30sec) [hysteresis]=2500ms (2.5sec)